Amazon S3 Storage Provider

 When the policy is attached to a specific user, that user will only have access to the bucket(s) specified.

-Amazon S3 offers many different storage classes but for backups, the Glacier storage class is the best fit, assuming you’re not downloading your backups frequently.
 Amazon S3 also offers a feature called Lifecycle Rules, which allow you to automate actions on your bucket.
-We recommend configuring a Lifecycle Rule on your bucket to automatically transition your backups from the Standard storage class to a Glacier storage class after a certain number of days.
-This will reduce the cost of storing your backups long term.
+You can configure Lifecycle Rules on your bucket to automatically transition your backups to a different class after a certain number of days.